Crystallize logo

 Coupled vs. Decoupled vs. Headless

-Traditional or monolith CMS architecture is a coupled solution, i.e., the front and the backend are directly connected.
+Traditional or monolith CMS architecture is a coupled solution, i.e., the front and the back end are directly connected.

 All the content is stored in the website’s backend and pushed to the default frontend layer, including pre-defined code, HTML templates, CSS, and JS files.